-2.1 The attending member of the Medical Staff shall be responsible for the preparation of a complete, current and legible medical record for each inpatient.
+- 2.1 The attending member of the Medical Staff shall be responsible for the preparation of a complete, current and legible medical record for each inpatient.
 The contents of the medical record shall be sufficient to justify the diagnosis, and warrant the treatment and end results.
-This record shall include identification data, chief complaint, history of present illness, past history, family history, social history, psychiatric history where appropriate, review of systems, physical examination, provisional diagnosis, reports of consultations, reports of laboratory and radiology services, reports of treatment, operative reports, pathology reports, progress notes, final diagnosis, discharge summary or note, autopsy findings and other reports as mandated by New York State Law.

-- 2.2 The term "dictation" is meant to include any and all electronic medical record and equivalent entries. - 2.3 A complete admission history and physical examination shall be completed and recorded upon admission by the attending practitioner, advanced practice clinician or resident physician.
+All notes must include original and current information.
+Copy/paste is strongly discouraged.
+This record shall include identification data, chief complaint, history of present illness, past history, family history, social history, psychiatric history where appropriate, review of systems, physical examination, provisional diagnosis, reports of consultations, reports of laboratory and radiology services, reports of treatment, operative reports, pathology reports, progress notes, final diagnosis, discharge summary or note, autopsy findings and other reports as mandated by New York State Law. - 2.2 The term "dictation" is meant to include any and all electronic medical record and equivalent entries. - 2.3 A complete admission history and physical examination shall be completed and recorded upon admission by the attending practitioner, advanced practice clinician or resident physician.
 The attending practitioner must countersign the history and physical examination when it is completed by the resident physician or non-Hospital employed advanced practice clinician.